Distance-based species tree estimation: information-theoretic trade-off between number of loci and sequence length under the coalescent: Introduction

 Finally, to study distance-based methods in the {\em multi-locus} case, we restrict ourselves to the following {\bf multi-locus distance estimation problem}: \begin{quote} Given an accuracy $\eps > 0$ and distance matrices $\theta(\mathbf{s}_a^j,\mathbf{s}_b^j)_{a,b\in [n]}$, $j=1,\ldots,m$, estimate $d_{ab}$ as defined above within $\eps$ for all $a,b$. \end{quote} Observe that, once the $d_{ab}$s are estimated within sufficient accuracy, i.e., within $O(f)$, the species tree can be reconstructed using the techniques referred to in the single-locus case.

 \paragraph{Our results}

-How is all this related to the sparse signal detection problem?
-Our main goal here is to provide a lower bound on the amount of data required for perfect reconstruction, in terms of $m$ (the number of genes) and $k$ (the sequence length).
-Consider the three possible (rooted, leaf-labelled) species trees with three leaves, as depicted in Figure~\ref{fig:3-species}, where we let the time to the most recent divergence be $1 - f$ (from today) and the time to the earlier divergence be $1$.
+How is this related to the sparse signal detection problem?
+Our main goal is to provide a lower bound on the amount of data required for perfect reconstruction, in terms of $m$ (the number of genes) and $k$ (the sequence length).
+Consider the three possible (rooted, leaf-labelled) species trees with three leaves, as depicted in Figure~\ref{fig:3-trees}, where we let the time to the most recent divergence be $1 - f$ (from today) and the time to the earlier divergence be $1$.
+Thus $f$ is the time between the two divergence events.
 In order for a distance-based method to distinguish between these three possibilities, i,e., to determine which pair is closest, we need to estimate the $d_{ab}$s within $O(f)$ accuracy.
 Put differently, within the multi-locus distance estimation problem, it suffices to establish a lower bound on the data required to distinguish between a two-leaf species tree $S$ with $d_{12} = 2$ and a two-leaf species tree $S^+$ with $d_{12} = 2 - 2f$, where in both cases $\nu_e = 1$ for all $e$.
 We are interested in the limit $f \to 0$.

 Let $\P_0$ and $\Q$ be the distributions of $\theta(\mathbf{s}^1_1, \mathbf{s}^1_2)$ for a single gene under $S$ and $S^+$ respectively, where for ease of notation the dependence on $k$ is implicit.
 For $m$ genes, we denote the corresponding distributions by $\P_0^{\otimes m}$ and $\Q^{\otimes m}$.
 To connect the problem to sparse signal detection we observe below that, under the multispecies coalescent, $\Q$ is in fact a {\em mixture} of $\P_0$ and a sparse signal $\P_1$, i.e.,